-Foldath falls on his shield.
-The spear of Fillan pierced the king.
+Cloncath, or reflected beam, say my traditional authors, was the name of the sword of Fillan; so that it was, in the latent signification of the word "Cloncath," that the deception lay.
+My principal reason for introducing this pierced the king.
 Nor looks the youth on the fallen, but onward rolls the war.
 The hundred voices of death arise.
 "Stay, son of Fingal, stay thy speed.
 Beholdest thou not that gleaming form, a dreadful sign of death?
 Awaken not the king of Erin.
 Return, son of blue-eyed Clatho."

 Malthos beholds Foldath low.
 He darkly stands above the chief.
 Hatred is rolled from his soul.
-He seems a rock in a desert, on whose dark side are the trickling of waters, when the slow-sailing mist has left it, and all its trees are blasted with winds.
-He spoke to the dying hero about the narrow house.
-"Whether shall thy grey stone rise in Ullin or in Moma's' woody land? where the sun looks in secret on the blue streams of Dalrutho?
-There are the steps of thy daughter, blue-eyed Dardu-lena?"
+He seems a rock in a desert, on whose dark side are the trickling of waters; when the slow-sailing mist has left it, and all its trees are blasted with winds.
+He spoke to the dying hero, about the narrow house.
+"Whether shall thy grey stone rise in Ullin, or in Moma's † woody land? where the sun looks, in secret, on the blue streams of Dalrutho? † There are the steps of thy daughter, blue-eyed Dardu-lena?"